anubhavsrivastava/react-for-electron-only/README.md

 [![NPM](https://nodei.co/npm/electron-only.png?downloads=true&stars=true)](https://www.npmjs.com/package/electron-only)

 React component for rendering component for Electron based clients only.
+If you’re serving up the same code to a Web client and an Electron-based desktop client, this could help you split them apart where-ever necessary.
 It can be used for detection of [Electron](https://electronjs.org/) (ref: [isElectron](#iselectron-function) function).
 `<ForElectronOnly>` would render children in case when react application runs in [Electron](https://electronjs.org/) Desktop client, else would render nothing(null) .

 ## Use Cases